TheLocehiliosan/yadm/yadm.md

        local.user
               Override the USER for the purpose of symlinking alternate files.

+## HOOKS
+       yadm  has  the capability to execute scripts before or after any opera- tion that yadm can perform.
+To utilize  this  functionality,  create  a directory to store the hook scripts at $HOME/.yadm/hooks.
+Then, create scripts inside this directory for whatever operation you want  to  hook into.
+For instance, if you'd like a script to run after yadm pull, your hook    script    should    be    executable     and     located     at
+       $HOME/.yadm/hooks/post_pull.sh.
+Any  of the yadm subcommands can uti- lize this functionality.

 ## ALTERNATES
        When managing a set of files across different systems, it can be useful to have an automated way of choosing an alternate version of a file for a different operating system, host, or user.  yadm implements a feature which will automatically create a symbolic link to the appropriate ver- sion of a file, as long as you follow  a  specific  naming  convention. yadm can detect files with names ending in any of the following:

          ##